 The bike’s frame is heavy-duty steel tubing.
 It has a maximum user weight capacity of up to 300 lbs (136 kg).
 Furthermore, it has rust-resistant and abrasion-resistant paint, so if stored and used accordingly (indoors only), it should maintain its fundamental aspect for an extended period.

 With the seat and the handlebars set to their lowest positions, the bike’s length is 48.25″ (123 cm), and its tallest point (given by the handlebar) is 45″ (114 cm).
 However, the bike’s maximum length (with both seat and handlebars up to their top position) is 60.5″ (154 cm), while its height reaches approx — 50.75 (129 cm) above floor level.

 Its width is 26″ (66 cm) and remains unchanged regardless of how you adjust the bike.
 Keiser recommends leaving a clearance of at least 24″ (61 cm) all around the cycle for safe operation along with these dimensions.

 The bike’s base is a one-piece H-shaped element, improving its overall sturdiness.
 In addition, its front and rear parallel bars have adjustable stabilizers with large rubber caps.
 Therefore, you should be able to level the unit perfectly on any surface.

 Seat and handlebars

 Like most other indoor cycling bikes designed for spin workouts, the Keiser M3i doesn’t come with an incredibly comfortable seat.

 The bike’s seat is 4-way adjustable (up, down, front, back).
-Both its horizontal slider and its upright post provide plenty of adjustment positions.
+Both its horizontal slider and its vertical post provide plenty of adjustment positions.
 Its bar, slider, and overall construction support users up to 300 lbs (136 kg).